mikejohnson51/RainSlope/README.md

-`RainSlope Model`
+`RainSlope`
 ================
-Model to calculate coupled rainfall/infiltration/runoff patterns on a hill slope.
+Model to calculate coupled rainfall-infiltration-runoff patterns on a slope terrain.
 Based on 2017 paper by Johnson and Loaiciga which can be found in the 'publications' directory and an in revsion paper for the Journal of Hydrology.
+Citations are as follows:

+**Johnson and Loaiciga 2017:**

+Johnson, J.M., Loaiciga, H.A.
+(2017)	Coupled Infiltration and Kinematic-Wave Runoff Simulation in Slopes: Implications for Slope Stability.
+Water, 9, 327.

+**Loaiciga and Johnson 2018:**

+Loaiciga, H.A., Johnson, J.M.
+(2018).
+Infiltration on sloping terrain and its role on runoff generation and slope stability.
+Journal of Hydrology (in press).

 ## Input Requirements
 The model requires user-input regarding the: